4Runner Bump Stops: The Complete Guide

 Bump Stops For the 5th Gen 4Runner: The Complete Guide

 DuroBumps is a USA company based out of Arizona.
-The founder, Curtis Glenn, was dissatisfied with the options available to him for bump stops on his 3rd Gen 4Runner so he took his experience in the rubber and plastics industry and turned it towards creating his own bump stop.
+The founder, Curtis Glenn, was dissatisfied with the options available to him for his 3rd Gen 4Runner so he took his experience in the rubber and plastics industry and turned it towards creating his own bump stop.
 When he finalized his prototype, he advertised them on a forum and things took off from there.
 They now offer bump stops for 4Runners, FJ Cruisers, Tacomas, Tundras, and some Lexus models.

 Timbren